Mostafa-Samir/DNC-tensorflow/README.md

 ### Dynamic Memory Mechanisms

-This experiment is designed to demonstrate the various functionalities of the external memory access mechanisms, these are:
+This experiment is designed to demonstrate the various functionalities of the external memory access mechanisms such as in-order retrieval and allocation/deallocation.

-- Temporal Linking.
-- Memory allocation, freeing and re-use.

 A similar approach to that of the paper was followed by training a model with only 10 memory locations on a copy task in which a series of 4 random binary sequences each of which is of size 6 (24 piece of information) was presented as input.
-Details about the training can be found [here]().
+Details about the training can be found [here](tasks/copy/).

 The model was able to learn to copy the input successfully, and it indeed learned to use the mentioned memory mechanisms.
 The following figure (which resembles **Extended Data Figure 1** in the paper) illustrates that.